 The sinuous and percussive movements of this dance style are based on the traditional dances of Egypt and accompanied by the hypnotic rhythms of darbuka and douff: drums that have barely changed for centuries.

 Egyptian dance is beoming increasingly popular in the West as an alternative way of keeping fit and having fun.
 To download my handout An introduction to Raqs Sharqi: click here.

 There are three main forms of oriental dance - sometimes called Raqs Sharqi or bellydance:

-- Sharqi (classical based on dances originally performed in the Ottoman courts combined with influences of the takt or 'enchantment' music)
+- Sharqi (classical: based on dances originally performed in the Ottoman courts combined with influences of the takt or 'enchantment' music)

-- Sha'abi (folk based on the Ghawazee gypsies, the Fellahin or farmers, and from the Said or Upper Egypt)
+- Sha'abi (folk: based on the Ghawazee gypsies, the Fellahin or farmers, and from the Said or Upper Egypt)

-- Baladi (urbanised folk which evolved during the early part of the 20th century and often called Egyptian jazz).
+- Baladi (urbanised folk music which evolved during the early part of the 20th century and often called Egyptian jazz).